JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ![](/img/tribeca2007or.jpg)
 *Extract from planning committee report (2007 permission)*

-A year later in the first week of December 2008, a further revised application was [approved](http://www.london-se1.co.uk/news/view/3641), increasing the number of units and removing the affordable housing obligation altogether.
+A year later in December 2008, a further revised application was [approved](http://www.london-se1.co.uk/news/view/3641), increasing the number of units and removing the affordable housing obligation altogether.
 The [planning officer's report](http://crappistmartin.github.io/images/Tribeca_OfficersReport.pdf) for the application confirmed that the developer had submitted a viability assessment and that the Council accepted that _"it is not possible to show that the value from the additional 61 private residential units produces any additional value from which the scheme could support either on site affordable housing or an in lieu payment"_.
 Instead of affordable housing an in-lieu payment was agreed, amounting to just £1m[^2] and justified by the 'exceptional cost' to the developer of providing the market square and the basement access area - estimated to cost £12.5m. (see paragraphs 101-105).
 Delancey should normally have paid £52.7m under [Southwark's tariff](http://affordable.heroku.com/images/affordablehousingspg.pdf) for commuted affordable housing payments[^1].

 Southwark later accidentally published the confidential [viability assessment](http://crappistmartin.github.io/images/Delancey_Tribeca_ViabilityAssessment.pdf) submitted to justify these concessions.
 It showed that £18m had been used as the land purchase cost, as a result of the developer having flipped land registry ownership between the Eadon shell companies.
 It also claimed that the completed residential flats would sell for an average of just £525 per square foot.
-This is half of what flats on neighbouring [Elephant Park](http://elephantpark.co.uk) are selling for and represents an undervaluation of the development by around £100m!
+Flats on Lendlease's neighbouring [Elephant Park](http://elephantpark.co.uk) are selling for an average of over £1,000 per square foot.

 In 2011 __Eadon Ltd__ [sold](http://crappistmartin.github.io/images/LandRegistry_TribecaSquare.pdf) the site for £40m to __DV4 Eadon Ltd__ (another Delancey shell company registered in the British Virgin Islands).